ppc64le/pyeco/examples/nbformat-nbconvert-example/README.md

-## ✅ Program : Auto Notebook Generator
+## ✅ Program : NotebookExecExporter

 ### Purpose:
 Validates the generation, execution, and export of a Jupyter notebook using scientific and Jupyter-related packages.